Updated May 28, 2024

 Read more about Fundrise

 Fundrise lets you invest in real estate with just $10.
 But is it any good?
-Find out if it's legit and make an informed decision before you sign up.
+Find out in this review if it's worth it and legit.

 5-point scale (the higher, the better)